 Helen spent more than thirty years working in the financial sector including 15 years as personal assistant to bank directors and 10 years as a human resources consultant specialising in dispute resolution and is an accredited workplace Mediator.
 Helen is now semi-retired and assists Ben Pollard.

 Ahmed designs and tests our recipes.
 A passionate ‘foodie’, he's also an experienced data analyst and sales manager, with a degree in marketing.
 He hails from Lebanon, where he volunteered with the British Red Cross.
 He plays basketball with the Brixton Ballers and is soon to embark on an MA in strategy.

 Alice is VP of Product at WorldRemit, a fin-tech start-up that helps migrants send money back to friends and family in Africa, Asia and Latin America.
 Before that she was a product manager on GOV.UK, and co-wrote the first digital strategy for the Ministry of Justice.

 Dr. Ella Fitzsimmons

 Ella is a digital strategist and writer.
-She helps digital teams work out what they do and how they talk about it.
-She's Swedish and American and has worked in 3 continents, most recently at the Government Digital Services (GDS), Doteveryone and now the Co-op Digital.
-She recently finished her PhD thesis about how new communities of Muslim and Orthodox Jewish women are emerging online.
+She's Swedish and American and has worked in 3 continents, most recently at the Government Digital Services (GDS), Doteveryone and Co-op Digital.
+Her PhD thesis is about how new communities of Muslim and Orthodox Jewish women are emerging online.